Folding table: Card table

 A card table is a square table with legs that fold up individually, with one leg lining each edge.
 Card tables are traditionally used for playing card games, board games, and other tabletop games.
 Due to their low cost and small storage size, in the United States they are frequently found in college apartments, or as auxiliary seating for family meals such as Thanksgiving.
 Many folding card tables are used for specialist games such as contract bridge, Mahjong or poker, as a result there are some folding tables with fabric surfaces such as felt.
 In the UK, card tables are purpose-designed for cards with a green baize surface and foldaway leaves or legs.

 General-use table

 Rectangle, square, and round folding tables are designed for general home and office uses.

 Banquet table

 Banquet tables are traditionally used by restaurants and caterers for setting up temporary buffets.
 They are also popular among retailers and vendors at trade shows for displaying products, and for use as temporary desks.

 Personal table

 A personal table, also called a TV tray, is a small table designed to be used by only one person at a time.
 They are popular for dining while watching television, or for working on small projects.
 Students often use personal tables for doing homework.

 Folding picnic table

 A folding picnic table has built-in seats that fold up along with the legs.
 They are used commonly in school cafeterias and in the backyards of homes.

-Tailgate folding table

-A camping or recreational table specifically designed for the tailgate of pickup trucks.
-Its patent pending low profile folding mechanism conveniently can be folded up, to use the tailgate as a bench with a picnic table attached.
-When not in use, it can be folded down and is not in the way.
-It is useable for outdoor recreational purposes, e.g. camping, hiking, fishing, hunting, sports events, barbecues, tailgating, picnic or in professional environments as outdoor computer desk, meeting table and the like.